Skip to main content

 Song Used: Wake Me!
 Shake Me!

-Learn to sing "Wake Me!
-Shake Me!"
+Learn the actions for “Wake Me!
+Shake Me!”

 Copy Link